Roadworthy bicycles and electric scooters

 When riding on the road, you must ride as close as practicable to the left side of the road (RR 129; 3 pu).

 Keep a safe distance between you and any traffic in front of you and make sure you have enough space to stop safely.
 There must be at least two metres between your bicycle and the rear of the vehicle in front (RR 255; 3 pu).

 If you intend to change direction when riding, the safest option is to signal your intention to do so.
 How to signal is explained in Road Rule 50: extend the right arm and hand horizontally and at right angles to the bicycle, with the hand open and palm facing forwards.

-A cyclist must not make a U-turn at a place with traffic lights if there is a ‘no U-turn sign’ (RR 43A); maximum penalty: 3 pu for a cyclists, 5 pu for drivers of other vehicle).
+Cyclists and riders of electric scooters must not make a U-turn at a place with traffic lights if there is a ‘no U-turn sign’ (RR 43A); 3 pu for cyclists, 5 pu for drivers of other vehicles).

-Cyclists should turn left by moving towards the left kerb and then making the turn.
+Cyclists and riders of electric scooters should turn left by moving towards the left kerb and then making the turn (RR 27).
 If you are turning left on a bicycle, you do not have to signal (RR 46(5)).